 GENERAL DISCUSSION ABOUT EARLY AFGHAN HOUNDS

-We tend to talk about "Afghanistan" as the country of origin of our hounds, but we don't know really enough about India and its role and contribution.
+We tend to talk about "Afghanistan" as the country of origin of our hounds, but we don't really know enough about India and its role and contribution.
 At the turn of the 20th century, the "gateway" to Afghanistan was via the military presence in India and their excursions into Afghanistan.
 Imports from Afghanistan invaribly came via India as this was the main shipping route of that era.
 The photograph we show below of the Zardin family type was taken in INDIA -

 (Signfigance Of Some Early/Non Contributing Afghan Hounds)

 The Afghan Hound was accepted as an established breed in 1926 when The Kennel Club (UK) granted the breed individual breed classification and awarded the breed its first CC's (Challenge Certificates).
 Click here to read the KC statement from 1926 Prior to 1926, Afghan Hounds were usually entered in "Variety" or "Foreign" exhibit classes.
 Whilst there were quite a number of early Afghan Hounds exhibited in England prior to 1926, most of them (one notable exception being - Zardin) had no impact on the breed.
 However, whilst these early Afghan Hounds do not figure in the pedigrees or bloodlines today, their existance and appearances at shows did a lot to promote interest in the breed.
 By registering these early Hounds the owners helped encourage The Kennel Club to recognize the validity of a new breed and by virtue of increasing registrations, breeding and show appearances, encouraged the KC into granting the breed individual classification in 1926.
 Other factors such as the existance of a Breed Standard (AHC, 1925) for Afghan Hounds further encouraged The Kennel Club.
-So, these early Afghan Hounds, their owners, their exhibitors and other pioneering people in the breed did a lot between the 1880's-1926 to help establish The Afghan Hound for the future generations to come..
+So, these early Afghan Hounds, their owners, their exhibitors and other pioneering people in the breed did a lot between the 1880's-1926 to help establish The Afghan Hound..

 (Renaming Of Dogs In The Early Days Is A Problem For Researchers)